andrewt3000/web_development/README.md

 Node contains objects: express, request, response and router.
 Commonly used: app.use(), router.route(), req.params, req.body

-Alternatives Node rest APIs:
+Alternatives server APIs:
-- [hapi](https://hapi.dev/) - node api that doesn't use middleware.
-Express is designed for server side rendering, not rest apis.
+- [hapi](https://hapi.dev/) - node rest api that doesn't use middleware.
+Express was originally designed for server side rendering, not rest apis.

 - [graphql](https://graphql.org/) - is an alternative to rest apis.
 GraphQL is a specification for a typed query language similar to sql and runtime which incluces a client (eg. relay, apollo) and server.
 [Apollo](https://www.apollographql.com/) is a popular graphql implementation.
 [Relay](https://relay.dev/) is a popular graphql client.
 - [serverless](https://serverless.com/) is a framework that can route to serverless cloud functions such as AWS lambda.
 Serverless cloud functions can be implemented in a variety of languages.
+- [ruby on rails](https://rubyonrails.org/) - ror has support for [rest apis](https://guides.rubyonrails.org/api_app.html)

 # Databases
 There are 2 classes of databases: relational (which typically use SQL) and NoSql which include Wide column stores, document stores, key-value stores, and graph databases.